Azure/iotedge-lorawan-starterkit/README.md

 5. If your gateway is a Raspberry Pi, **don't forget to [enable SPI](https://www.makeuseof.com/tag/enable-spi-i2c-raspberry-pi/) , (You need to restart your pi)**.

 By using the `docker ps` command, you should see the Edge containers being deployed on your local gateway.
 You can now try one of the samples in the [Arduino folder](/Arduino) to see LoRa messages being sent to the cloud.
-If you have checked the Deploy Device checkbox you can use this sample directly: TransmissionTestOTAALoRa.ino without provisioning the device first.
+If you have checked the Deploy Device checkbox you can use this sample directly "TransmissionTestOTAALoRa.ino" without provisioning the device first.

 ### What does the template do?
 The template provision an IoT Hub with a [packet forwarder](https://github.com/Lora-net/packet_forwarder) and a network server module already preconfigured to work out of the box.
 As soon as you connect your IoT Edge device in point 4 above, those will be pushed on your device.
 You can find template definition and Edge deployment specification [here](/Template).